MitchelPaulin/HZip/README.md

 # HZip

 The goal of this project is to implement the DEFLATE algorithm is Haskell.
-The DEFLATE algorithm is a popular lossless compression algorithm used by other popular compression tools such as gzip.
+The DEFLATE algorithm is a popular lossless compression algorithm used by other compression tools such as gzip.

 ## LZ77